contributte/rabbitmq/.docs/README.md

 			host: localhost
 			port: 5672
 			lazy: false
+			publishConfirm: true # enables confirm mode on rabbitmq publish (this inform you about ack/nack due policy, this function is experimental)
 			heartbeatCallback: [@class, function] # Callback that is called every time real heartbeat is send

 	queues: